Last Updated on 12 October 2024 by Cycloscope

 The lower part of the pillars is modeled on the shape of the stones themselves so as to adhere perfectly, a simple antiseismic trick that allowed these buildings to survive the many earthquakes in the last 250 years (some of the hoses are that old).

-The sloping roof, entirely made of twigs and straw, easily handle the massive winter snowfall.
+The sloping roof, entirely made of twigs and straw, easily handles the massive winter snowfall.

 The houses have several stories, designed to host large families.
 A reproduction of a Gassho house is visitable for free in the local small museum in the information center, where also interesting videos about the construction process are on display.